-- On the 'Group by Element' tab, see how the attribute's value changes in each element; for example, for customer 24 the 'noOfIssues' parameter is initialized with a value of 4 by the random distribution, and the 'Inspect for Issue' Activity is called six times with the parameter value being adjusted to 3 for three of those calls before cycling to 1, and the 'Handle New Found Issue' Activity is called twice with the parameter value at 3 both times - On the 'Group by Property' tab see how the parameter value changes as the process cycles through the Activities to completion, starting at 4, being adjusted between 3 and 4 a number of times and then decrementing to 0 at the end the BPSim configuration and change the parameter initializations and add new ones, or change the decision points, to experiment with the process.
+- On the 'Group by Element' tab, see how the attribute's value changes in each element; for example, for customer 24 the 'noOfIssues' parameter is initialized with a value of 4 by the random distribution, and the 'Inspect for Issue' Activity is called six times with the parameter value being adjusted to 3 for three of those calls before cycling to 1, and the 'Handle New Found Issue' Activity is called twice with the parameter value at 3 both times - On the 'Group by Property' tab see how the parameter value changes as the process cycles through the Activities to completion, starting at 4, being adjusted between 3 and 4 a number of times and then decrementing to 0 at the end - Ontinue to explore the results as required, selecting different customers (Tokens).
+You can also return to the BPSim configuration and change the parameter initializations and add new ones, or change the decision points, to experiment with the process.